Levrault/llangis.xyz/src/pages/post/How-I-use-React-s-new-Context-Api/index.md

 thumbnail: "./thumbnail.png"
 ---

+*Warning this article was use on my old website, this link is right* [here](https://upbeat-mirzakhani-da8fb0.netlify.com/)

 # A brief explanation

 In version 16.3, React decided to release the final version of its context api.
 Finally, it's no longer experimental.
 For those who do not know React's context api, we can read in the official documentation that *Context is designed to share data that is considered "global" for a tree of React component*.